dtissera/DTIActivityIndicatorView-Swift/README.md

 Animated custom ActivityIndicator inspired from css library SpinKit and much more...
 Written in Swift.

+- DTIActivityIndicatorView can be called from both swift or objc project.
+- This component require **Xcode6.1** to compile.

 <img src="Shots/rotatingplane.gif"/> &nbsp;
 <img src="Shots/doublebounce.gif"/> &nbsp;
 <img src="Shots/wave.gif"/> &nbsp;